§ 4901 Scope of chapter.

 § 4930 Merger, consolidation of stock insurers.

-(a) A domestic stock insurer may merge or consolidate with 1 or more domestic or foreign stock insurers by complying with the applicable provisions of the statutes of this State governing the merger or consolidation of stock corporations formed for profit but subject to subsections (b) and (c) below.
+(a) A domestic stock insurer may merge or consolidate with 1 or more domestic or foreign stock insurers by complying with the applicable provisions of the statutes of this State governing the merger or consolidation of stock corporations formed for profit but subject to subsections (b) and (c) of this section below.
 A domestic stock insurer shall not merge or consolidate with any corporation not formed for the purpose of transacting insurance as an insurer.

 (b) No such merger or consolidation shall be effectuated unless in advance thereof the plan and agreement therefor have been filed with the Commissioner and approved in writing by the Commissioner after a hearing thereon after notice to the stockholders of each insurer involved.
 The Commissioner shall give such approval within a reasonable time after such filing unless the Commissioner finds such plan or agreement:

 (1) Is contrary to law; or

 (2) Unfair or inequitable to the stockholders of any insurer involved; or